E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 This code can be installed with pip by running
 ``pip install dask-traj``

-This code can be installed by downloading the source code (see the ``Source Code`` section below), and running ``python setup.py install`` from the root directory.
+This code can also be installed by downloading the source code (see the ``Source Code`` section below), and running ``python setup.py install`` from the root directory.